scchess/Qualimap/doc/analysis.rst

         - total number of mapped reads
         - total number of alignments
         - number of secondary alignments (duplicates are marked as SAM flag)
         - number of non-unique alignments (SAM format "NH" tag of a read is more than one)
-        - number of reads aligned to genes, also without any feature (intronic and intergenic)
+        - number of reads aligned to genes
-        - number of ambiguous alignments (belong to several genes)
+        - number of ambiguous alignments (belong to several genes, ignored during counting procedure)
+        - number of alignments without any feature (intronic and intergenic)
         - number of unmapped reads.

     *Transcript coverage profile*